Wanda Gág: Personal life

 Gág enjoyed living and working in the country.
 In the early 1920s she spent summers drawing at various locations in rural New York and Connecticut.
-She rented a three-acre farm (Tumble Timbers) in Glen Gardner, New Jersey, from 1925 to 1930, and later purchased a larger farm (All Creation) in Milford, New Jersey in 1931.
+She rented a three-acre farm called "Tumble Timbers" in Glen Gardner, New Jersey, from 1925 to 1930.
+In 1931 she bought a larger farm she named "All Creation" in Milford, New Jersey.
+Two of her siblings, Flavia and Howard, lived there with her.

-She continued to support her unmarried adult siblings, some of whom lived with her from time to time.
-Gág's brother Howard did the hand lettering for most of her picture books and Wanda also encouraged her sister Flavia to create illustrated books for children.
+Gág's brother Howard contributed the hand lettering in Millions of Cats and The ABC Bunny.
+Gág encouraged her sister Flavia to create illustrated books for children.

-In addition to Earle Humphreys (her long-time paramour and business manager) Gág had, sometimes concurrently, other lovers including: Adolph Dehn, Lewis Gannett, Carl Zigrosser, and Dr. Hugh Darby.
+In addition to Earle Humphreys (her long-time paramour and business manager), Gág had, sometimes concurrently, other lovers: Adolph Dehn, Lewis Gannett, Carl Zigrosser, and Dr. Hugh Darby.
 She married Humphreys on August 27, 1943.

 Gág died from lung cancer in New York City, aged 53, on June 27, 1946.

+Legacy

 Memorials

 Gág was honored by The Horn Book Magazine in a tribute issue in 1947.
-Her childhood home in New Ulm, Minnesota has been restored and is now the Wanda Gág House, a museum and interpretive center that offers tours and educational programs.
+Her childhood home in New Ulm, Minnesota has been restored and is now the Wanda Gág House, a museum that offers tours and educational programs.

 In 1992, Millions of Cats was featured on the television series Shelley Duvall's Bedtime Stories, narrated by James Earl Jones.
 A bronze sculpture of Gág (with one of her cats) by Jason Jaspersen was erected at the public library of New Ulm, Minnesota, in 2016.
 In 2017 The Sandbox Theatre in Minneapolis produced In The Treetops, a new play that focused on Gág's childhood years.

 Awards

 The books Millions of Cats and The ABC Bunny were recipients of a Newbery Honor.
 Both Snow White and the Seven Dwarfs and Nothing at All received a Caldecott Honor.

-Wanda Gág was posthumously honored with The Lewis Carroll Shelf Award in 1958 and The Kerlan Award in 1977.
-The Wanda Gág Read Aloud Book Award is awarded each year by the University of Minnesota, Moorhead.
+Wanda Gág was posthumously honored with The Lewis Carroll Shelf Award in 1958, and the Kerlan Award in 1977.

-In 2018, Gág was posthumously honored with The Museum of Illustration at the Society of Illustrators Original Art Lifetime Achievement Award.
+In 2018, Gág was posthumously honored with the Original Art Lifetime Achievement Award from the Society of Illustrators.

+The Wanda Gág Read Aloud Book Award is awarded each year by the Minnesota State University Moorhead.